 At 11am, I am in church.
 Today, the set up is different.
 It’s a Christmas dinner set up.
 We sing Christmas Carols, there is entertainment courtesy of the Sunday School children, then Christmas sermon and after that dinner is served 😋

 At the dinner table, I see these glittery paper tubes, twisted at both ends.
 I had seen them before when we hosted the Christmas tree lighting party.
 We popped them and that is it.
 I clearly had missed the explanation, or whoever brought them to our house, never bothered to explain why they were so prominent a feature during Christmas dinners 🤔🤔 Christmas Crackers add life and pomp during dinner.
 They are absolutely a British invention.
 These must be popped before dinner starts.
 Tony Lloyd, a member of the Church educates us on what these crackers represent.
 A cracker tells the whole story of Christmas in four ways; the bang-Jesus is coming, the gifts- the gifts from God, the message- the word of God (though mostly written as a little joke to be read during dinner) and the crown-representing the king of the world.
-The crowns are worn adults and children representing a simple message- that everyone is King on Christmas day.
+The crowns are worn by adults and children representing a simple message- that everyone is King on Christmas day.
 This tradition dates back to the 1950s.

 Lloyd finishes his presentation with a prayer inviting us to serve.
 Even though we observe the same festive celebrations, different countries have different traditions including the meal that is served during Christmas.
 In Kenya, typical delicacies include; Chapatis (roti) with either beef or chicken stew, pilau, biriani and the most famous of them all; nyama choma (roast/barbecued meat) served with kachumbari (tomato and onion salad with/out chillies, also known as salsa in some quarters) 🌝🌚